qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/authentication.rst

 Authentication GUIs
 ===================
-In this pararagraph are listed the availabel GUIs usefult to integrate Authentication Infrastructure in custom interfaces.
+In this paragraph are listed the available GUIs useful to integrate authentication infrastructure in custom interfaces.

 .. _GUI_to_select_credentials:

 GUI to select credentials
 -------------------------
-If it's necessary to select a :term:`Autentication Configuration` from the set stored in the :term:`Configuration DB` it is available the GUI class `QgsAuthConfigSelect <https://qgis.org/api/classQgsAuthConfigSelect.html>`_
+If it's necessary to select a :term:`Autentication Configuration` from the set stored in the :term:`Configuration DB` it is available in the GUI class `QgsAuthConfigSelect <https://qgis.org/api/classQgsAuthConfigSelect.html>`_

 .. figure:: /static/pyqgis_developer_cookbook/QgsAuthConfigSelect.png
    :align: center